 - “Advancing a lower carbon future” – Chevron

-- “Accelerating the transition to lower to net zero emissions” -Shell
+- “Accelerating the transition to lower net zero emissions” -Shell

 - “Know your carbon footprint” – BP

-You’d think they we leading our efforts against climate change.
+You’d think they were leading our efforts against climate change.
+They are Greenwashing.

 Our words matter.
 Both the ones we speak and write, as well as the ones we absorb.
 But understanding comes first from an assessment.
 How can we develop our own strategy without seeing what is being done to us?